 - How the asking price will be determined

 - Who will remain in the house in the meantime

 - Who will pay for the cost of home ownership in the meantime

 - What real estate broker will be used

 There’s a lot to think about, but the outcome is simply too important to leave to chance.

 Divorce is a journey, but it typically comes down to two or three critical issues, including child custody, the division of your marital assets, and spousal maintenance.
 Carefully go over the details that are pertinent to your divorce with your attorney, and create a list of the elements you want to be covered in your settlement.
 It’s much easier and more effective to work on this as you go along—rather than to try and remember everything after trudging through mediation.
 By planning ahead, you can help ensure that mediation works for you.

 For many, mediation is an important step in the process of getting a divorce.
 It is important to remember that the details that you agree upon in mediation can affect you years or decades to come.
-Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., in Sugar Land, Texas, understands the mediation process, and he has the knowledge, experience, and compassion to help you.
+Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., in Richmond, Texas, understands the mediation process, and he has the knowledge, experience, and compassion to help you.
 To schedule a consultation with Mr. Vendt, please contact or call our office at (832) 276-9474 today.